hdr-bgnn/Minnow_Segmented_Traits/README.md

 ```

 ### Installing R packages
-The R packages required by the pipeline must be installed into the `Library` directory.
+The R packages required by the pipeline must be installed into the `Library` directory that is created.
 This can be accomplished by running `Rscript dependencies.R`.
 On the OSC cluster this can be done like so:
 ```
 mkdir Library
 module load cmake #defaukts to version on node module load R/4.2.1-gnu11.2
 Rscript dependencies.R
 ```

 ### Dataverse configuration